jakobharder/anno1800-shared-mods/mods/neighbors-jakob/README.md

 In most cases `Farmer` is what you want - that the vanilla game is doing.

-OW Levels | Adjust to the following buildings |
+Levels | Adjust to the following buildings |
 ---|---|
-Farmer | any residence
+Farmer | any OW residence
-Terraced | Engineers, Investors, Terraced Houses and up Engineer | Engineers, Investors, Terraced Artisans Level 2, 3x3 Malls
+Terraced | Engineers, Investors, Terraced Houses and up Engineer | Engineers, Investors, Terraced Artisans Level 2, 3x3 Malls Jornalero | any NW residence

-*Note: NW behavior is not yet implemented*

 ### What it does